 - Caparone wines are 100 percent varietal; there are no blends.

-- The quality of grapes grown and the Caparone wines produced are comparable to their finest Italian counterparts; this has been recognized by many Italian wine critics in Italy and the United States.
+- The quality of grapes grown and the Caparone wines produced are comparable to their finest Italian counterparts; this has been recognized by many Italian wine critics.

 - Caparone is one of the longest family-owned and family-operated vineyards and wineries in San Luis Obispo County dating back to 1979.